naftaliasphna/naftaliasphna/README.md

 # Hi there! 👋 Welcome to My GitHub Profile

 # 🚀 About Me
 Hi!
-I'm **[Your Name]**, a Mathematics student with a enthusiast for **Data Science, Machine Learning, and Data Analysis**.
+I'm **Naftalia Sophiana Purba**, a Mathematics student with a enthusiast for **Data Science, Machine Learning, and Data Analysis**.
 I love working with data, uncovering insights, and building intelligent systems that can solve real-world problems.

 # 🔧 Technologies & Tools
 - **Languages:** Python, R, SQL